TownOfBrookline/general_bylaws/ARTICLE 08/ARTICLE 08.23.md

        designated smoking position and has been so notified in writing at the time of hiring.

-   (7) It is the intent of this by-law that a designated
+   (6) It is the intent of this by-law that a designated
        smoking position shall not be considered suitable work for purposes of M.G.L. c.
 151A, and that an employee who is required to work in a smoking position shall have good cause attributable to the employer for leaving work.

-   (8) Each establishment in which smoking is permitted
-       pursuant to 8.23.3(b)(2)(b) shall post, and make available to all job applicants, a statement inviting employees and job applicants to notify the Board of Selectmen regarding any violation of the policies in this section (8.23.3(b)).
+c.
+E-cigarette Usage - Locations Prohibited

+   (1) In addition to the smoking prohibitions set forth in
+       this bylaw, the use of e-cigarettes is further prohibited wherever smoking is prohibited under M.G.L.
+       Chapter 270, Section 22 (the “Smoke-Free Workplace Law”), and in all locations listed in Section 8.23.3 of this by-law.
+The Director of Health and Human Services and/or his or her designee(s) shall enforce this section in accordance with Section 8.23.6.
 ```

 ### SECTION 8.23.4 POSTING REQUIREMENTS